AdobeDocs/commerce-admin.en/help/stores-purchase/cart-configuration.md

    If needed, you can change the **Scope** and configure a different name for each store view.

-1. Select the **Websites** where the gift wrap design will be available.
+1. Select the **Websites** where the gift wrap design is available.

 1. Set **Status** to `Enabled`.